ms-iot/content/en-US/win10/samples/NodejsCylon.md

 * Run `npm install cylon cylon-firmata cylon-gpio cylon-i2c`

-### Get Serialport
-Even though serialport is installed when Cylon is installed, you still need to get a version that corresponds with the processor architecture of the device you are targeting (in this case ARM for Raspberry Pi 2 or 3).

-Steps to get serialport:

-* Copy and unzip the file [here](http://aka.ms/spcc_zip) to your PC.
-* Copy &lt;Unzipped folder&gt;\console\arm\serialport.node to [CylonSample folder path]\node_modules\serialport\build\Release\node-v47-win32-arm\serialport.node
-  **Note:** node-v47-win32-arm is a new folder you will create.

 ### Copy the sample to your Raspberry Pi 2 or 3
 Open up an explorer window on your PC and enter **\\\\\<IP address of your device\>\\C$** to access files on your device.
 The credentials (if you have not changed them) are: